dpack1/jest-testing-demo/README.md

 Jest provides a robust testing environment suited for both simple and complex projects, which makes it an ideal choice for this demo and many real-world applications.

+## What You'll Learn
+- **Level 100: Jest Setup and Basics** – Learn how to install Jest, write your first test, and run it in a project.
+- **Level 200: Harnessing** – Understand how to isolate code and test it in controlled environments, including mock functions for external dependencies.
+- **Level 300: Mocking**– Dive deep into Jest’s mocking capabilities, learning how to mock functions and simulate various scenarios to ensure the correctness of your code.

 ## Setup
 **Clone the Repository**: